Tomev/qcflow/docs/source/model-registry.rst

 .. _registry:

 =====================
-MLflow Model Registry
+QCFlow Model Registry
 =====================

-The MLflow Model Registry component is a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an MLflow Model.
-It provides model lineage (which MLflow experiment and run produced the model), model versioning, model aliasing, model tagging, and annotations.
+The QCFlow Model Registry component is a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an QCFlow Model.
+It provides model lineage (which QCFlow experiment and run produced the model), model versioning, model aliasing, model tagging, and annotations.

 .. contents:: Table of Contents